Toyota SWOT Analysis & Recommendations

 Toyota’s Strengths (Internal Factors)

-1. Strong brand image
+1. Strong automotive brand image

 2. Control of an expansive global supply chain